 In Florida, battery is defined as actual and intentional contact with another person without permission (which may or may not cause bodily harm).
 Standard battery qualifies as a first-degree misdemeanor, and conviction may result in up to a year in jail time (or probation for up to a year).

-If you have been charged with battery, it is not necessarily true — or even likely — that you will be convicted of battery, so long as you can adequately draw attention to various defense issues that will counter the charge.
+If you have been charged with battery or domestic battery, it is not necessarily true — or even likely — that you will be convicted of battery, so long as you can adequately draw attention to various defense issues that will counter the charge.
 As such, it’s critical that you secure the aid of a qualified criminal defense attorney to ensure that all the necessary defenses are raised and argued to the fullest extent.

 There are, fortunately, a number of defenses available to criminal defendants fighting off a battery charge.
 Consider the following common defenses to Florida battery.

 The Battery Was Unintentional

 Under Florida law, a battery conviction cannot be sustained without a showing of requisite intent to commit battery.
 In other words, the prosecution must show that the defendant engaged in some voluntary act that is substantially certain to result in battery — the defendant must either specifically intend to engage in contact with the victim, or must be substantially certain that unwanted contact will result from his or her conduct.